A Roleplaying FC on Mateus.

 -Narrative matters!
 None of us can read someone else's mind.
 If you have your character doing something, narrate out how they do it.
 This not only helps the others in the scene, but if it's a DM'd scene it helps them, too!

-We do not use nor allow AI content.Ask Questions!
+We do not use nor allow AI generation.Ask Questions!

 If you have questions, ask!
 In the current RP, about the system we use, about intentions, or anything else, we learn by asking.
 Never be afraid to ask.
 Or... simply have your character do, and see what happens! (:

-You can revise your sheet any time between sessions.
+New things can be overwhelming.
+We're here to help!
+You can also revise your sheet any time between sessions.
 Just let us know.

 You can find an example and breakdown of a character sheet by clicking HERE.